Fluorescence: Fluorescence anisotropy

 where $I_\parallel$ is the emitted intensity parallel to the polarization of the excitation light and $I_\perp$ is the emitted intensity perpendicular to the polarization of the excitation light.

-Anisotropy is independent of the intensity of the absorbed or emitted light, it is the property of the light, so photobleaching of the dye will not affect the anisotropy value as long as the signal is detectable.
+Anisotropy is independent of the intensity of the absorbed or emitted light, it is a property of the light, so photobleaching of the dye will not affect the anisotropy value as long as the signal is detectable.